Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-I personally took the live online class through the Ultimate course and greatly enjoyed the experience.
+I personally took the live online class through the Essentials course and greatly enjoyed the experience.
 Across 18 hours, my instructor covered review of substantive content and provided targeted strategies for quick point boosts on the exam.
 I feel like the in-class lesson plan generally covered the same material that is in the video lessons, but definitely went deeper.
 The structure of the class also had a less restrictive feel, so we could ask questions, stop for clarifications and get some good side tips.

 Our instructor was also very good.
 She was incredibly knowledgeable and approachable (at least virtually).
 She was always open to questions and encouraged students to ask for clarification where necessary.
 This did slow the pace of the class down a little at times, but the classes were otherwise efficiently designed.